How do I get involved with Pro Bono Partnership of Atlanta?

 Can newly admitted attorneys volunteer?

-PBPA does not have the capacity to supervise attorneys on projects, so all volunteers should have the expertise sufficient to handle the matter or should be supervised by a more senior attorney at their firm.
+PBPA does not have the capacity to supervise attorneys on projects, so all volunteers should have sufficient expertise to handle the matter or should be supervised by a more senior attorney at their firm or legal department.

 Can paralegals volunteer?